 How to Tell If You Need a Car Insurance Lawyer

 While accidents are serious matters, there are certain situations that add the complexity to a car accident claim necessary for a lawyer’s involvement.
 These situations usually include one or more of the following things:

 - Personal injury

->

-> In such circumstances, it’s a good idea to seek a consultation with a car insurance lawyer regardless of fault.
-This should be carried out quickly - within a week or two at most from the time of the accident - before the insurance companies make any decisions or settlements that could adversely affect you.
+In such circumstances, it’s a good idea to seek a consultation with a car insurance lawyer regardless of who is at fault.
+This should be carried out quickly (within a week or two at most from the time of the accident) before the insurance companies make any decisions or settlements that could adversely affect you.

->

-> A good car insurance lawyer should be well-versed in the field of car insurance law as well as personal injury law.
+A good car insurance lawyer should be well-versed in the field of car insurance law as well as personal injury law.
 He or she should have experience in similar cases, have a positive reputation in the industry, and show a genuine interest in your situation.

 It also helps if the lawyer is located near you, not just for convenience but for familiarity with the area of the accident.
 Do not hesitate to ask for references and actually check them to learn about others’ experiences with that lawyer.